flimshaw/jquery-github-widget/README.md

 **Note:** if you do not specify a username when running the plugin, it will list me instead, as I a set as the default.

-**If you want use the default style for the widget, and I assume you do, then you also need to include the provided stylehseet and image sprite (within this repo).**
+**If you want use the default style for the widget, and I assume you do, then you also need to include the provided stylesheet and image sprite (within this repo).**

 ###Options